 sudo discoveryutil udnsflushcaches

-Another time, press return key and enter the admin password when asked.
-In the second command the caches is plural, a small but crucial syntax variation.
+Another time, press the return key and enter the admin password when asked.
+In the second command, the caches is plural, a small but crucial syntax variation.

 How to Flush and Reset All DNS Caches in OS X Yosemite

 If desirable it is also possible to string the two commands together.
 The following command will announce out loud when you clear the caches:

 sudo discoveryutil mdnsflushcache;sudo discoveryutil udnsflushcaches;say flushed